This creamy, light-as-air celeriac puree is the perfect alternative to mashed potatoes.

 - 3 medium garlic cloves, thinly sliced

-- ½ cup unsweetened unflavored non-dairy milk (almond or cashew)
+- ½ cup unsweetened unflavored non-dairy milk (like almond, cashew, or oat)

 - One 14-ounce can cannellini beans, drained and rinsed